JanHuss/JanHuss.github.io/_posts/2024-02-10-Book-of-Abominations-one.md

 title: Book of Abominations [Milestone 2]
 description: The second hurdle in our journey to building an awesome game
 author: Jan
-date: 2023-02-10
+date: 2024-02-10
 categories: [3.
 GAME DEVELOPMENT, BOOK OF ABOMINATIONS]
-tags: [game, development, sounddesign, devlog, milestonelog]
+tags: [game, development, sounddesign, devlog, teamwork, c#, fmod, unity]
 ---
-After winning Dare Academy, we decided to keep the momentum going and kept development of Book of Abominations going.
+After winning Dare Academy, we decided to kept the momentum and development of Book of Abominations going.
 We expanded the team by 100% by adding a programmer and designer to the mix and formed a company "Studio Catloaf".

 The development is still ongoing and this post will continue to be updated as time goes on.
 Currently, we are in the process of developing a demo ready to be pitched to publishers.
 This demo will have a 25-30 minute gameplay experience, although, players will be able to roam around the areas for longer if they may and it will be available to the public.